WELCOME HERE.

 If you…

-then you’ll find that working asynchronously is a good fit for you.
+then you’ll find that counseling and coaching by email is a good fit for you.

 In addition to text, you can send me audio files, hand-written journal entries, drawings, and photos.